-Figure Explanation Capital investment into Energy Transition focused Portfolio Companies (USD) Victory Hill intends that all the Company's investments will be aligned with the Energy Transition objective.
-MWh of renewable energy produced This figure represents the renewable and net zero electricity generation which displaces carbon intensive generation, demonstrating contribution to SDG 13.
-Energy generation is reported to the investment adviser from the operating partners monthly.
+Figure Explanation Capital investment into Victory Hill intends that all the Company's investments will be Energy Transition focused aligned with the Energy Transition objective.
+Assets (USD) This Comments the second state of the second s MWh of renewable energy produced This figure represents the renewable and net zero electricity generation which displaces carbon intensive generation, chergy produced demonstrating contribution to SDG 13.
+Energy generation is reported to the Investment Manager from the operating partners monthly.
 This generation is put into the context of the asset's embodied carbon calculated from a life cycle analysis ("LCA").
 This LCA allows the Company to understand the embodied carbon in extraction, manufacture, transport, construction, operation and decommissioning activities, and to better understand the assets' contribution to net zero over the life of the investments.
-Carbon dioxide equivalent avoided (TCO2e) This figure accounts for renewable energy generation and renewable fuels use displacing fossil fuel generation net of any Scope 1,2 and available 3 operational emissions.
-Emissions avoided are calculated from the energy generation Tonnes of particulate matter (PM10) avoided reported taking into account any transmission and distribution losses.
-These figures demonstrate the impact of renewable and cleaner fuels produced by an asset with a pollution reduction environmental objective, by reporting the tonnes of pollutive compounds removed through use of cleaner fuels.
-This Tonnes of sulfur oxides (SOX) avoided demonstrates contribution to on SDG 3.
-Volume of fuel flows through the US terminal storage asset is used to calculated associated avoided air pollutant emissions.
-Fuel flow is reported monthly from the operating partner.
-Equivalent number of homes, businesses and/or vehicles served by renewable energy This figure demonstrates the equivalent number of homes, businesses and/or vehicles served by renewable energy or fuel.
-This demonstrates contribution to SDG 7. or fuel Emission factors and electricity use published by the UK government are used to calculate equivalencies to support communication of impact.
+Carbon dioxide This figure accounts for renewable energy generation and renewable equivalent avoided fuels use displacing fossil fuel generation net of any Scope 1,2 and (tCO2e) available 3 operational emissions.
+Emissions avoided are calculated from the energy generation reported taking into account any transmission and distribution losses.
+Tonnes of particulate These figures demonstrate the impact of renewable and cleaner matter (PM10) fuels produced by an asset with a pollution reduction avoided environmental objective, by reporting the tonnes of pollutive compounds removed through use of cleaner fuels.
+This Tonnes of sulfur demonstrates contribution to on SDG 3. oxides (SOX) avoided Well are of Could's and the differential decreases and decreases Volume of fuel flows through the US terminal storage asset is used to calculated associated avoided air pollutant emissions.
+Fuel flow Equivalent number of is reported monthly from the operating partner.
+This figure demonstrates the equivalent number of homes, homes, businesses businesses and/or vehicles served by renewable energy or fuel.
+This and/or vehicles served demonstrates contribution to SDG 7. by renewable energy demonstrates contribution to 550 / or fuel Emission factors and electricity use published by the UK government 13.2. are used to calculate equivalencies to support communication of impact.